sajalmundra/nse-ipo-cohort-analysis/README.md

 ## Methodology (locked decisions, applied throughout)

-- **Forward returns measured from listing-day close**, not issue price — keeps listing-day pop % statistically independent from long-term return calculations
+- **Forward returns measured from listing-day close**, not issue price, keeps listing-day pop % statistically independent from long-term return calculations
-- **CAGR used for cross-horizon comparisons**, alongside raw % returns — since companies have varying amounts of elapsed trading history, CAGR allows fair comparison regardless of holding period
+- **CAGR used for cross-horizon comparisons**, alongside raw % returns ,since companies have varying amounts of elapsed trading history, CAGR allows fair comparison regardless of holding period
 - **Fixed data cutoff: 2026-06-30** (not a dynamic "today") — ensures the analysis is fully reproducible on re-runs, regardless of when the pipeline is executed
 - **Nifty 50 (`^NSEI`) as benchmark** — every return is calculated both in raw terms and relative to the index, isolating genuine outperformance from broad market movement
 - **Horizon-maturity filtering** — a listing year is only included in a given horizon's comparisons if every IPO from that year has had enough time to reach it (e.g., 3-year comparisons exclude 2023–2025 cohorts).
 Prevents comparing fully-matured cohorts against partially-matured, listing-date-biased subsets